Wildfire: Health effects

-Wildfire smoke contains particulates that may have adverse effects upon the human respiratory system.
+Wildfire smoke contains particulate matter that may have adverse effects upon the human respiratory system.
 Evidence of the health effects should be relayed to the public so that exposure may be limited.
 The evidence can also be used to influence policy to promote positive health outcomes.

 Inhalation of smoke from a wildfire can be a health hazard.
 Wildfire smoke is composed of combustion products i.e. carbon dioxide, carbon monoxide, water vapor, particulate matter, organic chemicals, nitrogen oxides and other compounds.
 The principal health concern is the inhalation of particulate matter and carbon monoxide.

 Particulate matter (PM) is a type of air pollution made up of particles of dust and liquid droplets.
 They are characterized into three categories based on particle diameter: coarse PM, fine PM, and ultrafine PM.
 Coarse particles are between 2.5 micrometers and 10 micrometers, fine particles measure 0.1 to 2.5 micrometers, and ultrafine particle are less than 0.1 micrometer. lmpact on the body upon inhalation varies by size.
 Coarse PM is filtered by the upper airways and can accumulate and cause pulmonary inflammation.
 This can result in eye and sinus irritation as well as sore throat and coughing.
 Coarse PM is often composed of heavier and more toxic materials that lead to short-term effects with stronger impact.

 Smaller PM moves further into the respiratory system creating issues deep into the lungs and the bloodstream.
 In asthma patients, PM_{2.5} causes inflammation but also increases oxidative stress in the epithelial cells.
 These particulates also cause apoptosis and autophagy in lung epithelial cells.
 Both processes damage the cells and impact cell function.
 This damage impacts those with respiratory conditions such as asthma where the lung tissues and function are already compromised.
 Particulates less than 0.1 micrometer are called ultrafine particle (UFP).
 It is a major component of wildfire smoke.
 UFP can enter the bloodstream like PM_{2.5–0.1} however studies show that it works into the blood much quicker.
 The inflammation and epithelial damage done by UFP has also shown to be much more severe.
 PM_{2.5} is of the largest concern in regards to wildfire.
 This is particularly hazardous to the very young, elderly and those with chronic conditions such as asthma, chronic obstructive pulmonary disease (COPD), cystic fibrosis and cardiovascular conditions.
 The illnesses most commonly associated with exposure to fine PM from wildfire smoke are bronchitis, exacerbation of asthma or COPD, and pneumonia.
 Symptoms of these complications include wheezing and shortness of breath and cardiovascular symptoms include chest pain, rapid heart rate and fatigue.